 If appointed, supervisors will be required to successfully complete an online training program, prior to their employment being confirmed.
 Supervisors will also be required to read the Handbook for supervising ATAR course written examinations prior to commencing work.

 Supervisors are paid $144.50 for meeting the requirements of supervising a 3 hour working time examination.
 The supervisor is required to work for a period of approximately 4 ¼ hours, which includes setting up the examination, conducting the examination and the validation and clean up period following the examination.
 The two-section Mathematics examinations also receive this payment.

 Supervisors are paid $127.50 for meeting the requirements of supervising a 2 ½ hour working time examination.
 The supervisor is required to work for a period of approximately 3 ¾ hours, which includes setting up the examination, conducting the examination and the validation and clean up period following the examination.

 Applying to be a Supervisor

-Applicants can nominate the centre at which they would like to work however, it is not always possible to allocate supervisors to their preferred centre.
+Applicants can nominate the centre at which they would like to work however, we cannot guarantee that you will be allocated your preferred centre.

 If your application is successful, you will be required to obtain a:

-- Current Working with Children (WWC) Check.
+- Current Working with Children Check (WWC Check).
 Legislation requires that all people working with children have a current WWC card.
-Once you are offered employment you will be able to apply for a WWC card.
+Once you are offered employment, you will be able to apply for a WWC card.

-- All Department of Education employees must have a current Nationally Coordinated Criminal History Check Screening Clearance Number (SCN) through the Department of Education Screening Unit before commencement of work.
-Once you are offered employment you will be informed if you already have a current SCN or need to apply for a SCN (cost $46).
+- All Department of Education employees must have a current Nationally Coordinated Criminal History Check Screening Clearance Number (SCN) through the Department’s Screening Unit before commencement of work.
+Once you are offered employment, you will be informed if you already have a current SCN or need to apply for a SCN (cost $46).

-Applications received after Friday, 21 August 2020 can be submitted, but it is advisable you contact Roslyn Parnham on 9273 6729 to ascertain vacant positions.
+Applications received after Friday, 20 August 2021 can be submitted, but it is advisable you contact the Examination Officer on 9273 6729 to ascertain vacant positions.